-Whether you’re figuring out your pregnancy style or looking to rent cute maternity clothes you can send back when they no longer fit, maternity subscriptions boxes and rental services are a fun and fashionable option for expecting moms.
-Here are a few of the rental companies and subscription boxes for women working a bump.
+Whether you’re figuring out your pregnancy style or looking to stay stylish by renting cute maternity clothes you can send back when they no longer fit, maternity subscriptions boxes and rental services are a fun and fashionable option for expecting moms.
+Here are a few of our favorite rental companies and subscription boxes for women working a bump.
+Just add leggings and t-shirts and your wardrobe is done!

 The folks behind URBN (the parent company of Anthropologie, Free People and Urban Outfitters) founded the rental company Nuuly earlier in 2019, but it wasn’t until recently that they began offering maternity styles.
 Choose from rental pieces from brands mentioned above, along with premium denim from Citizens of Humanity, Paige and DL1961.
 Whether you’re looking for a stylish outfit for your babymoon, you want to test out denim before splurging or simply need to revamp your wardrobe month to month with your changing body, Nuuly has you covered.